ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### intuse (Intended Use) Claim

-EAT's may be used in the context of several different applications.
+EATs may be used in the context of several different applications.
 The "intuse" claim provides an indication to an EAT consumer about  the intended usage of the token.
 This claim can be used as a way for an application using EAT to internally distinguish between different ways it uses EAT.
 5 possible values for "intuse" are currently defined indicated 5 different intended use indications, but additional values above 5 can be defined and registered pending IANA-administered expert review (see {{iana-cons}}).
+This could involve the future creation of a registry for additional values.

 1 -- Generic:
 : Generic attestation describes an application where the EAT consumer